krishnamami/MLOPS_end_end_CICD_Pipelines/README.md

-# MLOPS End to End Implementation with CI/CD Piplenies on Jenkins on GCP
+# MLOPS End to End Implementation with CI/CD Piplenies on Jenkins on Google Cloud Platform (GCP)